In Association with Amazon.com

 Les Murray (1938-2019)

-Prolific Australian poet and essayist, whose major theme was the "Australianness", the landscape, colonial history, and redneck bravado of his country.
-In his verse Les Murray combined rural intimateness and his personal references with the timeless elegance of classical poets.
-Also Aboriginal world-view, especially perception of the land, influenced his work.
+Prolific Australian poet, essayist, and translator, whose major themes were the landscape, nature, colonial history, and mythology of his country.
+In his verse Les Murray captured the rural life with the timeless elegance of classical poets.
+Also understanding of the Aboriginal customs and beliefs, especially perception of the land, marked his work.
+Murray was frequently referred as Australia's "unofficial poet laureate".

 he stared to see